LennisNgugi/FiftyTwoWeekClimbPlan/README.md

 A buy signal is generated when:

-* Clerusync reports a stock making a new high.
+* Clerusync investment reports a stock making a new high.
 * The stock exists in `instruments.json`.
 * The stock is not already tracked by the bot.
 * The stock is not within a stop-loss cooldown period.